Firm Overview

 Misti is admitted to practice law in California, Washington, and Oregon.
 She has served as Editor-in-Chief for the California Real Property Journal, which is published by the State Bar’s Real Property Law Section.
 She is a member of the Land Trust Alliance and the California Council of Land Trusts.
 Prior to law school, Misti served as an AmeriCorps*VISTA Leader at Habitat for Humanity ReStore in Kansas City, Missouri.

-When she is not wearing her lawyer hat, you’ll find Misti gardening, indoor rock climbing, or playing board games.
+When she is not wearing her lawyer hat, you’ll find Misti gardening, hiking with her pup, or playing board games.

 Education